Stay in Touch

 Excessive flood waters saturated the soil.
 The mud and pollutants seal off access routes that supply oxygen to plant root zones.
 The process of soil oxygen depletion starts occurring within 48 hours.

-For an example of flooded ground with a temperature is 60° or above, corn will suffocate within two (2) days.
-Due to the lack of oxygen in the soil, anaerobic bacteria will use nitrogen to metabolize energy and grow.
+For an example of flooded garden ground with a temperature is 60° or above, corn will suffocate within two (2) days.
+Anaerobic bacteria will use nitrogen to metabolize energy and grow.

 Anaerobic soil (bacteria that live in an oxygen-free environment) convert nitrogen into a gaseous state releasing various forms of nitrogen (N2, N2O, NO) into the air.

 Water-saturated nutrients will also move down through the soil column.
-The loss of garden nutrients, micronutrients, and microorganisms may take years to recover.
+As a result, the loss of garden nutrients, micronutrients, and microorganisms may take years to recover.

 Testing for soil nutrients should list the lack of nutrients.